JulianGrabitzky/titan-ccp-frontend/README.md

 This repository contains the visualization frontend of the Titan Control Center.
 It is a single-page application written in Typescript and Vue.js.

-## The Docker Image for the frontend in the other project (docker-compose-allInOne.yml) should work.
-If not.. please use the dev server to test it.

 ## Developing

 To work on this project, clone this repository and execute: